lgreco/cdp/docs/source/COMP170/notes/courseRecap.rst

 Sentinel values
 ...............

-Sentinel values is a way to signal the end of a loop or the unsuccessful conclusion of some  process.
-To illustrave a sentinel value as a signal of an unsuccessful process, let's expand the example above where we look for a specific word in a string array.
+Sentinel values signal the end of a loop or the unsuccessful conclusion of some  process.
+To illustrate a sentinel value as a signal of an unsuccessful process, let's expand the example above where we look for a specific word in a string array.
 Only this time we are interested not only in the presence (or absence) of that word, but also in its location within the array.
 And what if the word does not exist in the array?
 What will be the resulting position?
 That's where a sentinel value comes handy: we declare that -1 will indicate the absence of the word.

 .. code-block:: java